pseudotensor/GeoAccT/README.md

 ```
 for help.
 Note that the codes were written in Python 3.5 and please make sure theano has been installed.

-The LaTeX document is `nodes.tex`.
+The LaTeX document is `notes.tex`.